BlockchainCommons/GordianSeedTool-iOS/README.md

 * QR Code Display: To increase compatibility with certain QR code readers, QR codes are now displayed as black modules (pixels) on a white background, even in dark mode.
 * Other bug fixes and minor enhancements.

+### 1.3.3 (46), February 11, 2022

+* Added an interface for exporting individual SSKR shares as ByteWords, ur:crypto-sskr, or QR code.
+* All interfaces for generating and printing SSKR shares now display a "Generated" date and time to ensure that shares are compatible.
+* The summary page for printing SSKR shares now has the notice: "The following verification words may be used to establish that printed shares are part of this SSKR share collection.
+Check them against the last four ByteWords of each share.
+Only shares that were created at the same time can be used together."
+* Printed seed backup pages now include a "Derivations" section containing the Master HD key fingerprint and Ethereum account ID that can be derived from the seed.
+* Fixed a bug when printing a seed backup page where the text in the UR section would sometimes be very tiny.
+* Fixed bug where repeatedly printing or exporting a set of SSKR shares without leaving the SSKR presentation screen caused the shares to be regenerated and therefore incompatible.

 ### 1.3.3 (45), February 8, 2022

 * When printing SSKR shares two new options have been added: